horw/vibecoding-ppt/v/pages/slide-task-3.md

 ## The Challenge:
 Create a simple browser-based game (like Flappy Bird or Doodle Jump) without writing all the code yourself.

-## Why This Demonstrates Vibe Coding:
-- Games typically require complex logic and physics
-- Traditional development would take days or weeks
-- With vibe coding, you can have a working prototype in minutes
-- Focus on game mechanics, not implementation details

 </div>